Requirements

 • Bugs which do not fit under above categories, but (1) have an obviously safe patch and (2) affect an application rather than critical infrastructure packages (like X.org or the kernel).

 • FTBFS (Fails To Build From Source) can also be considered.
 Please note that in main the release process ensures that there are no binaries which are not built from a current source.
-Usually those bugs should only be SRUed in conjunction with another bug fix.
+Usually those bugs should only go through SRU in conjunction with another bug fix.

-• Autopkgtest failures should also normally be SRUed only in conjunction with other high-priority fixes affecting users at runtime, optionally by staging them.
+• Autopkgtest failures should also normally go through SRU only in conjunction with other high-priority fixes affecting users at runtime, optionally by staging them.
 As an exception, when an SRU of one package will introduce a regression in the autopkgtests of another package, it is appropriate to do an autopkgtest-only SRU of the other package.

 For new upstream versions of packages which provide new features, but don’t fix critical bugs, a backport should be requested instead.